-United Nations University Centre for Policy Research (UNU-CPR), in partnership with the United Nations Department of Peacekeeping Operations (DPO), UN Development Programme (UNDP), UNICEF, the World Bank and the International Organization for Migration (IOM) and the Governments of Norway, Switzerland, and the UK, is leading the Managing Exits from Armed Conflict (MEAC) project – a multi-year, multi-country effort to build a common, robust evidence base on conflict exits and evaluate the impact of various United Nations programmes that seek to support individuals and communities exiting armed forces and groups and transitioning to civilian life.
+United Nations University Centre for Policy Research (UNU-CPR), in partnership with the United Nations Department of Peace Operations (DPO), UN Development Programme (UNDP), UNICEF, the World Bank and the International Organization for Migration (IOM) and the Governments of Norway, Switzerland, and the UK, is leading the Managing Exits from Armed Conflict (MEAC) project – a multi-year, multi-country effort to build a common, robust evidence base on conflict exits and evaluate the impact of various United Nations programmes that seek to support individuals and communities exiting armed forces and groups and transitioning to civilian life.

 MEAC’s goal is to ensure that policymakers and practitioners on the ground have the information necessary to craft coherent, evidence-based, and effective policies and programmes.
 Ultimately, a better understanding of the factors that facilitate exits from armed conflict, and conflict transitions more broadly, will enhance the international community’s capacity to interrupt conflict cycles and support transitions towards sustainable peace.